Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Documents and files

 Document operations list documents by title, type, status, linked task, creator, or updater, and fetch one document body.
+Use PUT to replace editable fields on an existing document.
+Use PATCH with ordered text operations such as replace_text, insert_before, insert_after, or delete_text to update part of the document body without replacing the full content.

 For images and videos, request a signed upload URL, upload the file, then use the authenticated asset URL in task descriptions, comments, or documents.
 When you are ready to build this, open the Files routes in the API reference.